 Add the missing plugin to your configuration (see Using Plugins).
 By default, the beet missing command lists the names of tracks that your library is missing from each album.
+It can also list the names of albums that your library is missing from each artist.
 You can customize the output format, count the number of missing tracks per album, or total up the number of missing tracks over your whole library, using command-line switches:

-'''

--f FORMAT, --format=FORMAT
+''' -f FORMAT, --format=FORMAT

 print with custom FORMAT

 -c, --count count missing tracks per album

--t, --total count total of missing tracks
+-t, --total count total of missing tracks or albums

-'''
+-a, --album show missing albums for artist instead of tracks '''